Bond-dependent slave-particle cluster theory based on density matrix expansion

-In this work, we introduce a novel bond-dependent slave-particle (slave-bond) theory along with a cluster decomposition based on a density matrix expansion.
-It has the following key features: (i) The degrees of freedom involved in a slave-bond are orbital+spin+bond, and the free parameters are chosen so that all unphysical, particle non-conserving inter-site hoppings are forbidden (this was not possible in prior slave-particle methods). (ii) Instead of coupling the interacting site or cluster to a bath, a density matrix expansion approach is used to reduce the interacting slave-particle lattice problem to a set of separate cluster problems solved under appropriate constraints.
-The clusters overlap with each other to span the whole lattice, so that they connect via the interacting density matrices on the shared sites (instead of via a mean-field ``bath''). (iii) For general d-dimensional systems, for a fixed cluster size, the computational cost only grows quadratically with the number of clusters in the whole system.
-The clusters can be solved in parallel, and the generalizations to large systems, higher dimensions, and multiple orbitals per lattice site will have reasonable computational costs.
-We describe the theory and then present numerical results based on its implementation.
-Out theory shows remarkably high accuracy compared to our benchmark results either from exact diagonalization or DMRG.
+(ii) Instead of coupling the interacting problem (site or cluster) to a mean-field bath, a density matrix expansion approach is used to reduce the interacting slave-particle lattice problem to a set of separate cluster problems solved under appropriate constraints.
+The clusters overlap with each other to span the whole lattice, so that they connect via the interacting density matrices on the shared sites instead of via a mean-field bath.

+(iii) The resulting numerical method is highly efficient and parallelizable: all the benchmark tests on $d$-$p$ Hubbard models described below take on the order of one CPU minute or serial computation to complete on a modern commodity laptop computer.
+In addition, for a general $d$-dimensional lattice and for a fixed cluster size, the computational cost only grows quadratically with the number of clusters in the whole system.
+The separate clusters can be solved in parallel, so that generalizations to large systems, higher dimensions, and multiple orbitals per lattice site will have reasonable computational costs.

+In the following, we describe the theory and then present numerical results based on its implementation.
+As we will see, our theory reproduces remarkably accurate results with low computational cost compared to our benchmark results either from exact diagonalization or DMRG.